Creating a Culture of Reading in Your School Library

 Module 1: The Importance of Building a Reading Culture — Why It Matters Now More Than Ever

 Why is a culture of reading essential in today’s schools?
 What does the research say about literacy trends and student success?
-Explore the latest literacy data and examine the critical role libraries play in reversing national reading declines.
-Participants will reflect on current research and begin envisioning what a vibrant reading culture could look like in their school.
+In this opening module, you’ll explore the latest literacy data and examine the critical role libraries play in addressing national reading declines.
+Participants will reflect on current research and begin envisioning what a vibrant, schoolwide reading culture could look like in their own context.

 Module 2: What’s in the Way?
 Identifying Barriers to a Culture of Reading in Your School

 What keeps students from reading?
-What are the obstacles unique to your school or community?
-Uncover the root causes of disengagement — from systemic issues to school-specific barriers — and begin crafting responses that meet your students where they are.
+What barriers are unique to your school or community?
+This module helps you uncover the root causes of reading disengagement, from systemic challenges to school-specific obstacles.
+You’ll begin crafting thoughtful responses that meet students where they are and address real-world constraints.

 Module 3: The Power of Programming — Creating Opportunities to Engage

 How can library programming spark student interest in reading?
 What kinds of experiences draw readers in and keep them coming back?
-Join a community of teacher librarians to share ideas for reading-based programming and events that build excitement around books.
+In this collaborative module, you’ll join a community of teacher librarians to share and explore ideas for reading-based programs and events that build excitement around books and reading.

 Module 4: Bringing It to Life — Designing Your Reading Culture Action Plan

 How do you turn good ideas into sustainable action?
-What does an effective reading initiative actually look like in practice?
-Synthesize what you’ve learned to create a customized plan for your school.
-Participants will map out actionable next steps tailored to their student population, community needs, and institutional resources.
+What does an effective reading initiative look like in practice?
+In this final module, you’ll synthesize what you’ve learned to create a customized action plan for your school.
+Participants will map out clear, actionable next steps tailored to their student population, community needs, and institutional resources.

 WHO SHOULD TAKE THIS COURSE:

-This course is designed for librarians and media specialists at secondary (6–12) schools.
+This course is designed for librarians and media specialists at secondary (grades 6–12) schools.

 THIS WILL BE A SELF-PACED, ASYNCHRONOUS COURSE.